VWS-Python/vws-python/README.md

 The mock responds much more quickly than the real Vuforia Web Services.

+Targets in the mock are set to 'processing' for half a second.
+In the real Vuforia Web Services, this takes varying lengths of time.

 Targets are assigned a rating between 0 and 5 of how good they are for tracking purposes.
 In the mock this is a random number between 0 and 5.